RevEngine3r/auto-approve-clicker/README.md

 ## 🎯 Target Button

-The extension looks for buttons with this structure:
+The extension looks for buttons with this structure (like Perplexity's approval buttons):

 ```html
 <button class="bg-inverse text-inverse ...">